 Is Coconut Oil a Miracle Food?

 I say, everything in moderation.
-If you’d like to try some, click here to win it!
 Think about what you would be getting rid of if you switch to coconut oil.
 It’s better than canola oil, corn oil, or Crisco, that’s for sure!
-What to do with it?
-See my coconut oil FAQ list and How-to page.
 Where to buy it?
-My best deal is HERE, and watch Tropical Traditions for free shipping HERE (use the code STEWARDSHIP for 10% off at that site!).
+My best deal for big bulk is HERE, but try a single jar HERE (use the code STEWARDSHIP for 10% off at that site!).

 For more on how to cook traditional foods and use traditional fats, see GNOWFGLINS Fundamentals.